VidTech

 av1 playback,iphone AV1 - Bitmovin

 This post was originally published in October 2022.
-It has been updated with new developments, most recently on September 12, 2023 with news about Apple’s iPhone AV1 decoder.
+It has been updated with new developments, most recently on May 16, 2024 with news about Apple’s iPad AV1 decoder and Firefox encrypted media extensions support.

 In this post, I’ll be taking a look at the current state of AV1 playback support, covering which browsers, mobile devices, smart TVs, consoles and streaming sticks are compatible with the AV1 codec right now.
 I’ll also touch on some of the incredible bandwidth savings companies like Netflix are seeing with AV1 and detail the latest announcements, rumors and speculation around future AV1 playback support.